aiven/aiven-docs/docs/products/dragonfly/get-started.md

 ```

 :::note
-There are additional options available to you, which you can view by
-running the following commands:
+View additional options by running the following commands:

 - For a full list of default flags: `avn service create -h`
 - For type-specific options: `avn service types -v`